Wackersdorf reprocessing plant

-The Wackersdorf nuclear reprocessing plant (Wiederaufbereitungsanlage Wackersdorf, abbreviated WAA Wackersdorf) is a reprocessing plant in Wackersdorf in Bavaria, Germany.
-Because of protests the plant was never completed.
+The Wackersdorf nuclear reprocessing plant (Wiederaufbereitungsanlage Wackersdorf, abbreviated WAA Wackersdorf) was a planned reprocessing plant in Wackersdorf in Bavaria, Germany.
+Because of protests, the plant was never completed.
 Today it is an industrial site with no special features.

 Anti-WAA protest

-In the early 1980s plans to build a nuclear fuel reprocessing plant in the Bavarian town of Wackersdorf led to major protests.
+In the early 1980s, plans to build a nuclear fuel reprocessing plant in the Bavarian town of Wackersdorf led to major protests.
 In 1986, peaceful protests as well as heavy confrontations between West German police armed with stun grenades, rubber bullets, water cannons, CS gas and CN-gas and demonstrators of which some were armed with slingshots, crowbars and Molotov cocktails took place at multiple occasions at the site of a nuclear reprocessing plant in Wackersdorf.
 The plans for the plant were abandoned in 1988.
-It is still unclear whether protests or plant economics or the death of the Minister-President of the state of Bavaria Franz Josef Strauß 1988 led to the decision.
+It is still unclear whether protests, plant economics, or the death of the Minister-President of the state of Bavaria, Franz Josef Strauß, in 1988 led to the decision.

 The Anti-WAAhnsinns Festivals were political rock concerts which took place in Germany in the 1980s.
 (The name is a pun on WAA and Wahnsinn = madness.)
 Their purpose was to support protests against a planned nuclear reprocessing plant in Wackersdorf.
 In 1986, the fifth festival marked the peak of the protest movement against the plant.

-Protest Monuments
+Protest monuments

-To this day there are still some monuments to the WAA resistance:
+To this day, there are still some monuments to the WAA resistance against the plant: